 As I regularly walk through Hebrew Rehabilitation Center in Roslindale, it’s always refreshing to hear drumming, singing and music floating throughout the halls.
-I often peek in on group sessions to witness a resident, who may be initially agitated or anxious, eventually become relaxed and joyful as they are lost in the music’s rhythm.
-I see these experiences as moments in time where long-term care residents escape from daily challenges and communicate through a different channel, free of any restraints.
+I often peek in on group sessions to witness a patient, who may be initially agitated or anxious, eventually become relaxed and joyful as they are lost in the music’s rhythm.
+I see these experiences as moments in time where long-term chronic care patients escape from daily challenges and communicate through a different channel, free of any restraints.

-Working closely with geriatric physicians, psychiatrists, psychologists, social workers, rehabilitation therapists and life enhancement specialists, our expressive therapists assess individual resident’s needs and develop treatment plans to address specific goals.
-We offer our residents both group and individual expressive therapy programs.
+Working closely with geriatric physicians, psychiatrists, psychologists, social workers, rehabilitation therapists and life enhancement specialists, our expressive therapists assess individual patient’s needs and develop treatment plans to address specific goals.
+We offer our patients both group and individual expressive therapy programs.

 It also can be refreshing for families to watch loved ones experience a positive connection with something and realize that long-term care doesn’t have to be an “ending.”
 It can also be the beginning of joining a vibrant, welcoming community – a wonderful change to the isolation often faced at home.

-We continuously watch our residents make significant progress in the areas of depression, anxiety and isolation thanks to expressive therapies.
+We continuously watch our patients make significant progress in the areas of depression, anxiety and isolation thanks to expressive therapies.